kyutai-labs/unmute/SWARM.md

 The [swarm config file](./swarm-deploy.yml) is well-documented.
 Feel free to read it to better understand how the stack works.
 The [Docker swarm docs](https://docs.docker.com/engine/swarm/) are also a good read.

-All instructions are to execute from a client machine, and from this repo, not directly on the machine in the swarm.
+All instructions are to be executed from a client machine, and from this repo, not directly on the machine in the swarm.

 ```bash
 # If new machine